 One of many intriguing aspects of the paper is its part in an NASA effort to link fundamental models together for everything from predicting global climate to space weather on Mars.
 The modeling of a potential artificial magnetosphere for Mars relied, for instance, on work done by NASA heliophysics—the quite advanced study of our own sun.

 Chuanfei Dong, an expert on space weather at Mars, is a co-author on the paper and did much of the modeling work.
-He is now a postdoc at Princeton University, where he is supported by NASA.
+He is now an associate research scholar at Princeton University.
 He used the Block-Adaptive-Tree Solar-Wind Roe-Type Upwind Scheme (BATS-R-US) model to test the potential shielding effect of an artificial magnetosphere, and found that it was substantial when the magnetic field created was sufficiently strong.
 Substantial enough, in fact, to greatly limit the loss of Martian atmosphere due to the solar wind.
 As he explained, the artificial dipole magnetic field has to rotate to prevent the dayside reconnection, which in turn prevents the nightside reconnection as well.

 If the artificial magnetic field does not block the solar winds properly, Mars could lose more of its atmosphere.
 That’s why the planet needs to be safely within the magnetotail of the artificial magnetosphere.